Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/about_CFTUTIL/Reactivate_an_object_CL/_index.md

 ---
 title: "ACT  - Reactivating objects"
 linkTitle: "Files and configuration"
 weight: 240
----This topic describes the ACT command and its parameters.
+--- This topic describes the ACT command and its parameters.
 You can use the ACT command to reactivate:

 - One or more partners (CFTPART)